krishanpareek809/ttt-task/README.md

 Download and unzip the file or directly run the command `git clone https://github.com/krishanpareek809/ttt-task.git`

-In the project directory, you can run these two commands one after other to start the development server:
+In the project directory, you can run these three commands one after other to start the development server:

+### `npm install`

-### `npm install && npm run dev`
+### `npm install @mui/icons-material @mui/material @emotion/styled @emotion/react`  // for installing react MUI

 ### `npm start`